acepe/esp32-bt2usb/README.md

 WARNING: This project is for use in ESP-32-S3 module with BLE and USB-OTG support.
 If you have another variant, you'll have to adapt the code.
 Plain ESP32 will not work, due to missing USB-OTG support.

+# Missing Features

+Keyboard LEDs (Caps-Lock, Num-Lock etc) are not working (the keys are working fine, just not the LEDs).
+Media-Keys might not work.

+I currently have no intention to fix that, because it is not needed for my usecase.

 # Building and flashing

 Project works as-is under Visual Studio Code (2023).
 You need to have the Espressif IDF extension installed and the v5.1 of the ESP-IDF SDK.
 Workflow is as follows: